-The AFL is the top professional competition for Australian rules football.
+The AFL is the top professional mens competition for Australian rules football.
 It has 18 teams in five states, with 10 of those teams based in Victoria.
-The AFL season traditionally commences in late March and ends with a grand final on the last Saturday in September or first Saturday in October.
+The AFL season traditionally commences in mid-March and ends with a grand final on the last Saturday in September or first Saturday in October.
 Games are generally played across the weekend though there are also some mid-week games.

 AFL matches are hosted at a number of sports stadiums around Australia.
-In Victoria, there are 3 venues which are used.
+In Victoria, there are three venues which are regularly used.
 With large crowds in attendance, the atmosphere at an AFL game is an experience not to be missed.

-Etihad Stadium is a sporting and entertainment venue that is located in the heart of Docklands.
+Marvel Stadium is a sporting and entertainment venue that is located in the heart of Docklands.
 It hosts football, soccer and rugby matches, plus concerts and functions.
 The stadium has a fully retractable roof and can seat over 53,000 spectators.
-(Docklands)

 As well as the national AFL competition, there are many other leagues throughout Victoria.

-The VFL is the major Victorian-based football league with 13 clubs from Melbourne plus Geelong and Ballarat.
+The VFL (Victorian Football League) is a football league that was originally Victorian based but in 2021 expanded from 16 local clubs to include three each from New South Wales and Queensland.
 Most VFL clubs have an affiliate team in the AFL.